When You Want Retirement Plans to be Payable to Trusts

 - It must be valid under state law.

-- It must be irrevocable or become irrevocable at the grantor’s death, which is the case with revocable trusts.
+- It must be irrevocable or become irrevocable upon the grantor’s death, which is the case with revocable trusts.

 - The ultimate beneficiaries of the trust must be identifiable.
 You can say “my children,” since anyone should be able to figure out who they are, but you cannot say “it’s up to my trustee,” since then we can’t know who the trustee will choose.